 - Currency: Euro

-France is located in Europe (West) and it is neighboring with several very interesting countries you should also visit: Belgium, Luxembourg, Germany, Switzerland, Italy, Monaco, Andorra and Spain.
-It has access to Atlantic Ocean and Mediterranean Sea.
+France is located in Europe (West) and it is neighboring with several very interesting countries you should also visit: Belgium, Luxembourg, Germany, Switzerland, Italy, Monaco, Andorra, and Spain.
+It has access to the Atlantic Ocean and the Mediterranean Sea.

-Your passport must be valid for at least three months after you complete visit to France.
-France is part of Schengen agreement and visa for any of the countries from the Schengen group is also valid for France.
-List of countries requiring visa can be found here.
+Your passport must be valid for at least three months after you complete your visit to France.
+France is part of the Schengen agreement and a visa for any of the countries from the Schengen group is also valid for France.
+A list of countries requiring visas can be found here.

-France is located in Europe, so getting there is not a problem: there are hundreds of flights in and out of Paris airports – Charles de Gaulle (CDG), Orly (ORY), Beauvais (BVA) and other major cities (Nice – NCE, Lyon – LYS, Marseille – MRS and many more).
-You can also travel by car or a bus from neighbouring countries, take a train from London or arrive by cruise lines to any of famous French Riviera destinations.
+France is located in Europe, so getting there is not a problem: there are hundreds of flights in and out of Paris airports – Charles de Gaulle (CDG), Orly (ORY), Beauvais (BVA), and other major cities (Nice – NCE, Lyon – LYS, Marseille – MRS and many more).
+You can also travel by car or bus from neighboring countries, take a train from London or arrive by cruise lines to any of the famous French Riviera destinations.

-Depending on your budget, staying in France can range from hostels, AirBnB, where you can rent a room or entire apartment or a house, to regular and high end hotels, it’s up to you.
-For latest offers on hotels from our providers use search form below:
+Depending on your budget, staying in France can range from hostels, AirBnB, where you can rent a room or entire apartment or a house, to regular and high-end hotels, it’s up to you.
+For the latest offers on hotels from our providers use the search form below:

 Moving outside of Paris, there is an express commuter train service, RER, which covers any destination in the area (including Euro Disney).

-For traveling throughout the France, you can use national railway, SNCF, which runs between any of major cities and you can also use local bus companies to reach even most remote rural sites.
+For traveling throughout France, you can use the national railway, SNCF, which runs between any of the major cities and you can also use local bus companies to reach even the most remote rural sites.

 You can rent a car to travel between cities, but it’s not recommended to drive within Paris or any major city due to very chaotic driving styles and traffic jams.
-Learn more about moving around in France.

 And of course, having wine and cheese is a gourmet experience you should not miss while in France.